chovanecm/workshop-spark/java/task2-flights/README.md

-## task 2: Analyzing Flight Delays
+## Task 2: Analyzing Flight Delays

-You will get a taste of RDD and SQL API during an analyzing a real-world dataset that represents information about US flight delays in January 2016.
-You can [download](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time) additional datasets.
+You will get a taste of SparkSQL API during an analyzing a real-world dataset that represents information about US flight delays in January 2016.
+We will use RDD and Dataset which wraps RDD with schema information.
+You can [download](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time) bigger additional datasets.

+> **NOTE** Solutions for all questions are already in Flights.java file, please don't look at it :-).
+Try to come up with your solution first.
+We can check it later.
 ___

 #### 1. Look at a data
-  Dataset has two files ```/root/workshop-spark/data/task2``` directory.
+  Dataset has two files in ```/root/workshop-spark/data/task2``` directory.
 First HTML file with description of data and ```airline-delays.csv``` file that represents a comma-separated collection of flight records, one record per line.

   Let's count the number of the record.
   ```
-  wc -l airline-delays.csv
+  wc -l /root/workshop-spark/data/task2/airline-delays.csv
   ```
   and display first 5 lines of file.
   ```